-Blood incompatibility can result in an adverse reaction within a person’s immune system.
-When a transfusion given to a patient contains a blood type different than what they require, it can lead to hemolysis and serious blood transfusion reactions.
+Blood type incompatibility can result in an adverse reaction within a person’s immune system.
+When a transfusion contains a blood type different than what the patient requires, he or she may suffer hemolysis and serious blood transfusion reactions.

 Blood Type Combinations

-Blood may be classified as type A, B, AB, or O. Each blood type can receive blood of the same type, and all blood types can receive type O. But type O blood can only receive other type O blood.
-Meanwhile, type AB blood can receive either type A or B blood.
+Blood is classified as types A, B, AB, or O. Each blood type can receive blood of the same type, and all blood types can receive type O. But type O blood can only receive type O blood.
+Type AB blood can receive either type A or B blood.

 The following is a breakdown of compatible blood type combinations: